Passport and ID card

 - During the application we will make an appointment for you to collect your passport or ID card.

 Children need their own passport or ID card to travel abroad.
 Children from 14 years old must be able to identify themselves in the Netherlands.
 The child must be present personally at the appointment.
 From 12 years old, children may request an ID card.
 Both parents or guardians must give their permission in order to apply for a passport for children under the age of 18.
 There are two possibilities for this:

 - A parent or guardian goes to the city hall for the application.
-The other parent or guardian gives written permission via the form ‘permission travel document child(ren)’.
+The other parent or guardian gives written permission via the form permission travel document child(ren) (Dutch form only).
 Both passports, ID cards or driving licences are needed.
 You may also bring copies.